Skip to menu Skip to content Skip to footer

 The PhD supervisor relationship: keeping it positive

-When it comes to maintaining a positive working relationship between PhD advisor and candidate, Dr Yengo and Professor Reeves both agree that the focus should be on the process, rather than the outcome.
+When it comes to maintaining a positive working relationship between PhD adviser and candidate, Dr Yengo believes the focus should be on the process, rather than the outcome.
+Ideally, the supervisor should have an active interest in your development as a researcher (not just the research itself).

 Dr Yengo says regular meetings are important for this reason.
 It encourages candidates to ask questions and share updates on their work.